 - Remove (as far as is possible) from strategic change and approval processes and teams (or circumvent) any ultra-cautious, ultra-autocratic or compulsively-interfering executives.
 Autocracy and interference are the biggest obstacles to establishing a successful and sustainable dynamic culture and capability.

-- Encourage, enable and develop capable people to be active in other areas of the organization via 'virtual teams' and 'matrix management'.
+- Encourage, enable and develop capable people to be active in other areas of the organisation via 'virtual teams' and 'matrix management'.

 - Scrutinise and optimise ICT (information and communications technology) systems to enable effective information management and key activity team-working.

-- Use workshops as a vehicle to review priorities, agree broad medium-to-long-term vision and aims, and to agree short term action plans and implementation method and accountabilities.
+- Use workshops as a vehicle to review priorities, agree on broad medium-to-long-term vision and aims, and to agree on short term action plans and implementation method and accountabilities.